 Through engagement with supply chain participants and AEGIC economists and business analysts, AEGIC can also help ensure activities and projects are better designed to be more effective to generate increased returns to participants.

 The overall outcome is the enhanced efficiency of export grain supply chains and the return of a greater percentage of export grains value creation to producers.

-AEGIC periodically produces in-depth reports into grain supply chains.
+AEGIC periodically produces in-depth reports into grain supply chains and other industry topics.

 Competitiveness is relative, not absolute, so to establish competitiveness we must identify each link in the grain value chain to determine the extent to which disparities between Australia and our competitors may eventually affect our ability to compete in key markets.